gtelang/PackageHandoff/README.md

  stack build
 ```

 Now sit back and enjoy a mojito!
-Stack will take care of fetching the appropriate Haskell libraries (even the compiler!) if they have not been installed on your machine and then compiling the `.hs` packagehandoff source-code inside `src` and `app`. **This process can take upto 30-40 mins if you did not have the [Haskell platform](https://www.haskell.org/platform/) installed already**
+Stack will take care of fetching the appropriate Haskell libraries (even the Haskell compiler GHC!) if they have not been installed on your machine and then compiling the `.hs` packagehandoff source-code inside `src` and `app`. **This process can take upto 30-40 mins if you did not have the [Haskell platform](https://www.haskell.org/platform/) installed already**

 ## Build and Run